 Areaer is a planet very similar to our own earth in size, composition, orbital period, and rotational period.
 It has two moons.
-One is approximately the same size as earth’s moon, but with a slightly longer orbital period (just over nine days), and is the only one noticed by most people, since the second moon is very small and farther out, causing it to appear no brighter than a bright star.
-Its features are affected, and some of them maintained over long periods of the planet’s history, by the magic bound into it and by its magical and elusive Guardians.
+One is approximately the same size as earth’s moon, and with a similar orbital period (almost exactly twenty-nine days), and is the only one noticed by most people, since the second moon is very small and farther out, causing it to appear no brighter than a bright star.
+Areaer’s features are affected, and some of them maintained over long periods of the planet’s history, by the magic bound into it and by its magical and elusive Guardians.

 Areaer has several continents.
 The Return of the Dragonriders Trilogy takes place on the central eastern portion (and off the shore) of the super-continent Aneri.